Death by Auto

-If you have taken someone's life with your vehicle then you are facing serious charges that could easily affect the rest of your life.
-At Palumbo & Renaud, I resolve death by auto charges with a combination of open communication and sharp legal tactics.
+If you have taken someone’s life with your vehicle then you are facing serious charges that could easily affect the rest of your life.
+At The Law Offices of Anthony N. Palumbo, I resolve death by auto charges with a combination of open communication and sharp legal tactics.
 This is the best way to make sure that whether the charge is resolved by plea or trial, it is done efficiently and in the best interest of the client.
 Working with an experienced attorney is your best chance to fight your Death by Auto charges and protect your rights and freedom.
 Contact me today for a free consultation at 1-866-664-8118 by phone or in person at your convenience.

 I represent individuals against death by auto charges throughout New Jersey in Middlesex County, Essex County, Hudson and Union County including the towns of Elizabeth, Cranford, Linden, Westfield, Clark, Rahway, Roselle, Roselle Park, Plainfield, Mountainside, and Garwood, Hillside, Berkeley Heights, and Scotch Plains.